Attack on Amsterdam (1650): Aftermath

 The coup was largely a failure because the attack on Amsterdam did not succeed.
 Under pressure of the States, the Loevesteinian regenten were released one by one from 17 to 22 August.
 The regenten now realised that the stadtholder was prepared to use violence to maintain and expand his power.
 This led to the rise of the so-called Loevestein faction amongst regenten who desired a republic without Orange.
 Before 1650, few had taken an interest in justifying or altering the form of government of the Dutch Republic, and the role of the stadtholderate within it (Hugo Grotius was an exception to this; his On the Antiquity of the Batavian Republic (1610) primarily attempted the first).
 At Leiden University, professors even taught to their students that a moderate monarchy was the best form of government.
 After William II's attempted coup of July 1650, however, these attitudes would change radically.

+After the failed attack burgomaster Cornelis de Graeff passed on a message from William II that Cornelis and Andries Bicker must resign from their posts on the Vroedschap.
+As result Andries Bicker was purged from the Vroedschap, as was his brother Cornelis Bicker, as one of the conditions of the treaty that followed, led by De Graeff and burgomaster Joan Huydecoper van Maarsseveen.

 On 6 November, William II unexpectedly died of smallpox aged 24.
+On 22 November the Bickers were restored in their posts.
 Shortly after on 14 November, princess-widow Mary Henrietta Stuart gave birth to a son, the later king-stadtholder William III.
 After the sudden passing of William II, Groningen and Drenthe decided to appoint William Frederick as their stadtholder as well.
 However, his attempts to have the other provinces recognise him as the regent of William III did not work out (only in Overijssel he was accepted as such by two-thirds of the province).
 With the failed stadtholderian coup still in fresh memory, the lack of a stadtholder was a welcome turn of events.
 Thus, the rest of the Republic entered the First Stadtholderless Period.
 During the Grand Assembly of 1651, these five provinces definitively agreed not to appoint a new stadtholder.

 In the Act of Seclusion, a secret clause that was a peace condition for the Dutch defeat in the First Anglo-Dutch War (1652–54), the States of Holland also promised The Protectorate to never appoint William III as stadtholder, and in his Deduction the Loevesteinian leader Johan de Witt would successfully defend this deal in the States General.
 This situation remained in force until the Rampjaar (1672).